e3prom/kryptoxin/docs/reference.md

         * `custom`: A base template for your custom program or library.
         * `print`: A console program that print the encrypted text.
         * `load-library`: This console program loads a **decrypted** DLL to disk and load it under an existing `explorer.exe` process.
-            * `--dllname`: The filename of the DLL as written to the host's disk.
+            * `--dllname`: The file name of the DLL as written to the host's disk.
             * `--process`: Existing process name to execute under.
+    * VBA Macro:
+        * `load-asm`: Load assembly code in memory and start a new thread.